AngryOwlAI/The-AEther/README.md

 The experiment produced a manuscript theory package titled `The Æther-Flow Interpretation of Relativity`, based on my [Æther_and_Æther-Flow.md](Æther_and_Æther-Flow.md) concept.
 The manuscript set includes 7 exact-closure articles supporting the theory, 1 front-facing flagship article, and 87 research articles in total.

+This project utilized a semi-autonomous AI workflow, employing the Codex App and GPT-5.4 as the primary researcher and drafter under human supervision.
+While the foundational [Æther and Æther-Flow](Æther_and_Æther-Flow.md) concept is Alexander Ricciardi's original idea, the AI was used to formalize, extend, organize, and stress-test the manuscript into LaTeX and PDF formats.
+The human operator's role was strictly administrative, that is managing the prompting pipeline, with the same set of prompts, and ensuring proper file generation, rather than peer-reviewing the viability of the physics content.
+Consequently, the actual research was conducted entirely by the AI.

-I am not a theoretical physicist, so I cannot independently judge whether the theory is ultimately correct or physically viable.
+Author: I am not a theoretical physicist, so I cannot independently judge whether the theory is ultimately correct or physically viable.
 If you are a theoretical physicist, I would welcome your feedback.
 I am interested in how viable the process I used is for generating theoretical physics research.

 ## Summary of the Æther and Æther-Flow Concept